Ted Lasso: Writing

 Actors in the series Brett Goldstein and Brendan Hunt also joined the writing team along with Sudeikis as the second and third members of the main cast to do so.
 While Hunt and Sudeikis were part of both the cast and writing team from the start, Goldstein was initially a writer and story editor.
 It was only after a video audition of some Roy Kent scenes was sent to the showrunner, Bill Lawrence, that Goldstein was added to the cast.

-The episodes "Carol of the Bells" and "Beard After Hours" were the two episodes developed when the second season was expanded by two episodes, fitting in to the continuity of the second season without affecting storylines of the written episodes.
+The episodes "Carol of the Bells" and "Beard After Hours" were developed when the second season was expanded by two episodes, fitting in to the continuity of the second season without affecting storylines of the previously written episodes.

-In March 2025, Sudeikis said that scripts for a fourth season were being written and that "Ted’s coaching a women’s team."
+In March 2025, Sudeikis said that scripts for a fourth season were being written and that "Ted's coaching a women's team."

 Casting

-Theo Park is the series's casting director.
+Theo Park is the series casting director.
 Nick Mohammed, who portrays Nate Shelley, originally auditioned for the role of Leslie Higgins, which in the end went to Jeremy Swift.
-Park pushed for Phil Dunster to play the role of Jamie Tartt, even though the character was originally supposed to be from Latin America and portrayed by Cristo Fernández.
-The character of Sam Obisanya was originally going to have been of Ghanaian heritage, but the character was changed after Toheeb Jimoh's casting.
+Park pushed for Phil Dunster to play the role of Jamie Tartt, even though the character was originally to be from Latin America and portrayed by Cristo Fernández.
+The character Sam Obisanya was originally going to have been of Ghanaian heritage, but the character was changed after Toheeb Jimoh's casting.
 In March 2021, Sarah Niles was cast as Dr. Sharon Fieldstone, a sports psychologist for AFC Richmond in a main capacity for the second season.
 About Niles' casting, Park said that "It was really important with that role that [Niles] had a real sense of security and almost completely unflappable."
 Kiki May portrayed Nora, Sassy's teenaged daughter, in a recurring capacity during the second season.
 Casting for season three was set to begin near the end of 2021.
 Jodi Balfour was cast as Jack, a venture capitalist, in a recurring capacity for the third season in April 2022.

-New cast members for the fourth season include Tanya Reynolds, Jude Mack, Faye Marsay, Rex Hayes, Aisling Sharkey, Abbie Hern and Grant Feely, who will play Ted's son, Henry, taking over the role from Gus Turner.
+New cast members for the fourth season include Tanya Reynolds, Jude Mack, Faye Marsay, Rex Hayes, Aisling Sharkey, Abbie Hern and Grant Feely, who plays Ted's son, Henry, taking over the role from Gus Turner.